Azazel: Torah

-In older English versions, such as the King James Version, the phrase la-azazel is translated as "as a scapegoat"; however, in most modern English Bible translations, it is represented as a name in the text:
+he interpreted the verse regarding the goat sent to Azazel in Leviticus 16 as the "escapegoat", whose first letter was later omitted.
+In older English versions, such as the King James Version, the phrase la-azazel is translated "as a scapegoat"; however, in most modern English Bible translations, it is represented as a name in the text:

 Aaron shall offer the bull as a sin offering for himself, and shall make atonement for himself and for his house.
 He shall take the two goats and set them before the Lord at the entrance of the tent of meeting; and Aaron shall cast lots on the two goats, one lot for the Lord and the other lot for Azazel.
 Aaron shall present the goat on which the lot fell for the Lord, and offer it as a sin offering; but the goat on which the lot fell for Azazel shall be presented alive before the Lord to make atonement over it, that it may be sent away into the wilderness to Azazel.